Monday, December 21, 2020

 While primarily all about the spawn of Satan, the film does touch on a few other themes.
 For instance, Lee Remick grows to feel that the son is not hers and does not to want to be around him.
 I'm sure every parent has had feelings of this sort at one point or another about their children, but it is usually in the heat of the moment and once calmed down things go back to normal.
 Remick's character comes to feel this way over time with no real "reason".
 This could be a symptom of depression, but the film doesn't dwell on this aspect.
 Ultimately, it's too bad that Remick is not used much beyond what these few sentences set up, and in the end her role is underdeveloped.

-The cast is first rate from top to bottom, and it helps immeasurably that everyone involved takes it seriously.
+The cast is first-rate from top to bottom, and it helps immeasurably that everyone involved takes it seriously.
 Gregory Peck lends a certain aura of respectability to the proceedings, and his earnestness helps keep things in the believable range far longer than it should.
 David Warner is fun as the photographer trying to piece the story together.
-Billie Whitelaw as Ms. Baylock steals the movie, however.
+However, Billie Whitelaw as Ms. Baylock steals the movie.
 She is so chilling that I have never been able to see her in any other role without thinking of her work here.

-Richard Donner had primarily done television work prior to this, and one feels that he was trying to impress with his work here.
+Richard Donner had primarily done television work before this, and one feels he was trying to impress with his work here.
 He displays a deft hand by mixing the patently absurd and realistic by disguising the absurd behind a sheen of style.
-THE OMEN features strong compositional choices throughout, and Donner does a great job of using closeups for maximum effect.
-The film remains tense and scary even after multiple viewings, and this is due to the craftsmanship of the British crew and the Richard Donner's direction.
+THE OMEN features strong compositional choices throughout, and Donner does a great job of using close-ups for maximum effect.
+The film remains tense and scary even after multiple viewings, and this is due to the craftsmanship of the British crew and Richard Donner's direction.
 Have I mentioned Jerry Goldsmith's music yet?
-I'm not sure there has ever been creepier music to a horror film.
+I'm not sure there has ever been creepier music in a horror film.
 It takes all of the opening credits to put the viewer into the mood for the dark tidings to come.
-There is an isolated score included on some of the DVD versions and the latest Blu-Ray version that includes some tracks not used in the final movie and it's fun to listen to it.
+There is an isolated score included on some of the DVD versions and the latest Blu-Ray version that includes some tracks not used in the final movie, and it's fun to listen to it.

 I bought THE OMEN again on Blu-Ray in 2008.
 It was on sale and, well, I am weak.
-The Blu-Ray came with the two theatrical sequels and the truly awful remake from 2006.
-It also gathered just about every special feature that ever graced a home video release for this title.
+The Blu-ray came with the two theatrical sequels and the truly awful 2006 remake.
+It also gathered almost every special feature that has ever graced a home video release for this title.
 That isolated score on laserdisc?
 It's there.
-The "The Omen Legacy" documentary that was on the last DVD release?
+The "The Omen Legacy" documentary from the last DVD release?
 It's there.
 The "666: The Omen Revealed" documentary that was on the original DVD release--but not the last release?
 It's there.
 There are a couple two-three new things as well.
 Really, it was a no-brainer.
 The splice marks are gone, though they are still visible in some of the older "making-of" features.

-The film features a preponderance of earth tones, as well as a filtered look that has always kept it from sparkling on home video.
+The film features a predominance of earth tones and a filtered look that has always kept it from sparkling on home video.
 When there are lush greens at the end of the film it is borderline startling.
 It looks the best it ever has on this Blu-Ray.

 Update: In 2019 Shout Factory released the films again in their THE OMEN COLLECTION: DELUXE EDITION.
 This has all three of the original films, the awful 2006 remake and the 1991 TV Movie OMEN IV: THE AWAKENING, which while nice to have is not at all essential.
-The original film has again been remastered, this time from a 4K master, and again looks the best it ever has on home video.
+The original film has been remastered again, this time from a 4K master, and it looks better than ever on home video.
 It probably looks better than theatrical prints at this point as well.
 The earth tones are still there, but whites are a lot better balanced.
 The original mono mix is included again, this time in lossless sound.
 I believe all of the extras from the 2008 set is here, save for a trivia track.
 There are new extras as well.
 Not sorry I got it.
 Screen captures are from the 2019 version.

 * I believe the first movie to scare me silly was FRANKENSTEIN: THE TRUE STORY (1973).
 I had fallen asleep in front of the TV and woke up not knowing what it was.
 I would have been 5 or 6.
 That said, the first movie to scare me past the point of silly was Tobe Hooper's SALEM'S LOT (1979).
-I was visiting family and unhappy with the noise in the main gathering room took up watching TV in a back room, which was very, very dark.
-When the little Glick boy sat up in the coffin I almost wet myself.
+I was visiting family and, unhappy with the noise in the main gathering room, took up watching TV in a back room that was very, very dark.
+When the little Glick boy sat up in the coffin, I almost wet myself.
 To this day I have never been as scared watching anything as I was that night watching SALEM'S LOT.

 ** I know the damage I'm talking about is not truly a splice mark.
 It's just what it looks like.
 What I think the damage is a result of the film (negative?) being pulled too hard which left stress damage.
 Mind you this is just a guess.
 Here's an example.
 I had to pull it from one of the older SD special features.
 I added the arrows.